kube-reporting/metering-operator/Documentation/Installation.md

 ## Generating reports

 With Chargeback now successfully installed, reports may be generated.
-Note that with the default con***REMOVED***guration, chargeback will need to run for some time (potentially up to 10 minutes) for enough usage data to be built up to generate a report.
+Note that with the default con***REMOVED***guration, chargeback will need to run for some time for enough usage data to be built up to generate a report.
 Reports can be generated by creating report objects in Kubernetes in the same namespace as Chargeback.
 Some examples of report objects exist in the `manifests/custom-resources/reports` directory.

-To deploy an example pod usage by memory report, ***REMOVED***rst modify `manifests/custom-resources/reports/pod-memory-usage-by-node.yaml` and set your `bucket` and `reportStart`/`reportEnd`, then create the report in Kubernetes:
+To deploy an example pod usage by memory report, create the report in
+Kubernetes:

 ```
 kubectl -n $CHARGEBACK_NAMESPACE create -f manifests/custom-resources/reports/pod-memory-usage-by-node.yaml